department-of-veterans-affairs/va.gov-team/teams/vsa/teams/facility-locator/product-transition-doc/product-transition-overview.md

 - **PPMS Integrated Planning and Scheduling (PIPS)**
    - The purpose of this meeting is to give and receive technical updates to our Integrating partners.
    - Weekly on Tuesday at 1:00 p.m.
 ET
-   - Agenda and notes found in [PPMS Data Web Service Forum](https://vaww.oed.portal.va.gov/pm/iehr/vista_evolution/RA/CCP_PPMS/PPMS_DWS/SitePages/Home.aspx)
+   - Agenda and notes found in [PPMS Data Web Service Forum](https://vaww.oed.portal.va.gov/pm/iehr/vista_evolution/RA/CCP_PPMS/PPMS_DWS/SitePages/Home.aspx) _requires VA network connection_

 - **Vet Center office hours**